 With regard to the tendency of the patient to be oblivious to or to be dissociated from the socially defined context, the following case is illustrative: one of Cameron, Freeman, and McGhie's patients "would occasionally spring to her feet, with her face convulsed, and scream obscenely.
 The content of these comments was usually to the effect that a fat old woman was in bed having sexual intercourse with a man who did not belong to her.
 She, the patient, was not going to continue to bring home her pay-packet to keep them in this situation-and she was not going to scrub the floors either" (p.
 273).
 Such dissociation may be due in part to the tendency of the patient unwittingly to equate the affectively relevant scene in which the "referent" is located to the present, socially-defined context.
-It is also in many cases due to the loss of hierarchic integration, and hence it is the tendency of the present context.
+It is also in many cases due to the loss of hierarchic integration, and hence it is the tendency of the autistic patient to blurt out involuntarily whatever he feels irrespective of the present context.